About our Datasets

 Data to which access is restricted because of license conditions, but where data are not considered ‘personally-identifiable’ or otherwise sensitive.
 Data is delivered to successful applicants on a time-limited basis following registration, project approval requirements, training and signing of a "user agreement" data licence by the user, their institution and UCL (acting for GeoDS).

 All academic applications need to have ethics approval (or statement of exemption) from their institution in place before the data is delivered.
-In addition, if the dataset is anonymised data about individuals (aka microdata) then all applicants must proof of safe researcher training completed - we generally recommend the MRC course "Confidentiality and Data Protection in Health Research" at https://bygsystems.net/mrcrsc-lms/course/view.php?id=95.
+In addition, if the dataset is anonymised data about individuals (aka microdata) then all applicants must supply proof of safe researcher training completed - we generally recommend the MRC course "Confidentiality and Data Protection in Health Research" at https://bygsystems.net/mrcrsc-lms/course/view.php?id=95.

 To apply please look at each individual dataset and following the "Request Data" link there.
 The complete process, from initial application to final data delivery, typically takes 1-3 months.